jcoronelcortes/perform-2023-hotday/Automate-Integrate-OpenTelemetry/content/03_python_metrics/03_metric_browser/index.md

 1. Show Labels `on`
 1. Y axis: `Split by Dimensions`
 1. Rename our metric to `CPU Usage`
-1. Set the threshold as:
+1. Set the threshold so you have a couple different colors showing in the heatmap
-   - Green > 0
-   - Yellow > 2
-   - Red > 3
 1. Pin the tile with the title `Request Count` to a new dashboard:

 ![Settings](../../../assets/images/03-02-heatmap.png)